The Speakers

 Chiara Burlina

 Dr. Chiara Burlina is an Assistant Professor at the Department of Economics and Management, University of Padova (Italy).
 She has worked as a research fellow in Regional Science at the Gran Sasso Science Institute (Italy) and as a postdoc at the Catholic University of Milan (Italy), after completing the PhD in Economics and Management from the University of Padova (Italy).
-His research interests lie at the intersection of applied microeconomics, Regional Economics, Economic Geography, and Institutions.
+Her research interests lie at the intersection of applied microeconomics, Regional Economics, Economic Geography, and Institutions.
 Her research specifically explores how different economic factors impact the development of regions, based on a quantitative approach.
 She has collaborated actively with researchers in other disciplines, like creative and cultural economics, innovation, and finance.
 She has published on international peer-reviewed journals, such as Journal of Regional Science, Regional Studies, European Urban and Regional Science, Environment and Planning A, Applied Economics.
 She has also participated in several research projects as research officer, including HORIZON 2020 on socioeconomic and cultural transformations in the context of the fourth industrial revolution.

 Masud Cader